-In the event of a positive test received in a recognized jurisdiction by a Racing Participant, or a horse under the care of a Racing Participant, Racetrack reserves the right to impose sanctions as contained herein.
+In the event of a positive test by a Racing Participant received in a recognized jurisdiction and/or issued by a recognized federal authority, or by a horse under the care of a Racing Participant, Racetrack reserves the right to impose sanctions as contained herein.

-A "positive test" is defined herein as the presence of a prohibited medication, or a medication in a horse in excess of allowable amounts as stated in the applicable rules and regulations of a recognized jurisdiction, the subsequent confirmation of such an excess by a split sample (if conducted) and the documented verification of such an excess by a recognized jurisdiction's horse racing regulatory authority; provided however that when a split sample is not requested, the original test indicating the presence of medication in excess of allowable amounts as stated in the applicable rules and regulations of a recognized jurisdiction shall constitute a "positive test."
+A "positive test" is defined herein as the presence of a prohibited medication, or a medication in a horse in excess of allowable amounts as stated in the applicable rules and regulations of a recognized jurisdiction or any federal authority, the subsequent confirmation of such an excess by a split sample (if conducted) and the documented verification of such an excess by a recognized jurisdiction's horse racing regulatory authority or any federal authority; provided however that when a split sample is not requested, the original test indicating the presence of medication in excess of allowable amounts as stated in the applicable rules and regulations of a recognized jurisdiction or federal authority shall constitute a "positive test."
+A positive test shall also include the results of any out of competition testing conducted by a licensed racetrack, a recognized regulatory horse racing authority or any federal authority.

 Racetrack understands that positive tests occur with medications that are classified as to their pharmacological impact and its impact on the ability to affect the performance of a horse or the outcome of a race.
-However, an owner or trainer whose horse in such trainer's care and custody receives a positive test for a Class 1 or Class 2 medication or a Category A penalty (as determined by the most edition of the "Uniform Classification Guidelines for Foreign Substances and Recommend Penalties and Model Rule" as amended from time to time by Association of Racing Commissioners International, "ARCI"), or tests positive or is in possession of medication not permitted by the Food and Drug Administration (FDA) or tests positive or is in possession of a controlled substance within a recognized by jurisdiction (collectively referred to as "Medication Violations") may be sanctioned by the Racetrack, with such sanctions including revocation of racing and/or stabling privileges at Racetrack and other PNGI Racetracks, upon receipt of reasonable information acknowledging a positive test(s) or possession of such substances.
+However, an owner or trainer whose horse in such trainer's care and custody receives a positive test for a Class 1 or Class 2 medication or a Category A penalty (as determined by the most edition of the "Uniform Classification Guidelines for Foreign Substances and Recommend Penalties and Model Rule" as amended from time to time by Association of Racing Commissioners International, "ARCI") or under any guidelines as issued by a federal authority, or tests positive or is in possession of medication not permitted by the Food and Drug Administration (FDA) or tests positive or is in possession of a controlled substance within a recognized by jurisdiction or federal authority (collectively referred to as "Medication Violations") may be sanctioned by the Racetrack, with such sanctions to include revocation of racing and/or stabling privileges at Racetrack and other PENN Racetracks, upon receipt of reasonable information acknowledging a positive test(s) or possession of such substances.

-The Racetrack reserves the right to restrict entry in any race at any PNGI Racetrack to a horse that has received a Medication Violation and such horse(s) may be required to vacate the grounds of the Racetrack.
+The Racetrack reserves the right to restrict entry in any race at any PENN Racetrack to a horse that has received a Medication Violation and such horse(s) may be required to vacate the grounds of the Racetrack.
 All horses in the care of a trainer receiving a Medication Violation, may also be requested to vacate the Racetrack grounds for a period of time as determined by the Racetrack.
-An Owner whose horse(s) receives a Medication Violation with two (2) or more different trainers in any recognized jurisdiction may be sanctioned by the Racetrack, which may include revocation of racing privileges at Racetrack and PNGI Racetracks.
+An Owner whose horse(s) receives a Medication Violation with two (2) or more different trainers in any recognized jurisdiction may be sanctioned by the Racetrack, which may include revocation of racing privileges at Racetrack and PENN Racetracks.
 For purposes of this provision, any individual or corporation will be deemed an owner of a horse if their percentage of ownership requires them to be licensed in the jurisdiction where the positive test occurred.